Prickly Pear Margarita Recipe (serves 4)

 5 cups sugar

-2 package of powdered pectin
+2 packages of powdered pectin

 Follow the pectin manufacturer’s directions for adding ingredients and fast boil, stirring constantly.
 Bring to a hard boil that cannot be stirred down, boil for 3 minutes.
 Pour into sterilized jars and seal.

-Prickly Pear Salad Dressing
+Prickly Pear Salad Dressing Recipe

 1/2 cup prickly pear puree